Here are a few

 the browser itself is relegated to background tasks.

 - Try a different browser.
-The ability to service the
+The ability to

 audio stream may be different from browser-to-browser.
 In